larrygao001/sharemeshi/README.md

 # sharemeshi
 Sharemeshi is a food sharing platform for home made food lovers.
-Visit the [official website](https://sharemeshi.com/) to learn more!
+Visit our [official website](https://sharemeshi.com/) to learn more!

 #### This app is bootstraped by AngularJS.